-Ask your lender whether or not they offer mortgage points.
-If your lender does offer points, ask when it makes sense to buy them.
-Also ask how much each point lowers your interest rate and the maximum number of points you can buy.
+Ask your mortgage lender whether or not they offer mortgage points.
+If so, ask when it makes sense to buy them.
+Also, ask how much each point will lower your interest rate and what the maximum number of points you can buy is.

 An escrow account is a type of neutral savings account that holds money for prepaid property taxes and insurance premiums.
-Escrow accounts are usually established during closing.
-You’re required to have an escrow account for some government-backed loans.
-Escrow accounts are optional for conventional loans, though some lenders do require them.
+Escrow accounts, which are usually established during closing, are not required for all loan programs.
+They are often required for government-backed loans, but they tend to be optional for conventional loans – though some lenders do require them.

 Ask your lender if you need an escrow account.
-If you do need one, ask your lender what options you have for paying for shortages and whether you can get a refund if you overpay.
-Find out how much money you’ll need to hold in escrow.
+If you’re required to have one, ask what options you have for paying for shortages and whether you can get a refund if you overpay.
+And, make sure you find out how much money you’ll need to hold in escrow.

-A mortgage rate lock is an agreement between you and your lender that says that your interest rate will stay the same until closing, regardless of market movements.
+A mortgage rate lock is an agreement between you and your lender that says your interest rate will stay the same until closing, regardless of market movements.
 Rate locks are important because they keep your loan costs predictable.
-When you get a rate lock, you can rest easy during the home shopping and closing process because you’ll know that your interest rate won’t increase.
+When you get a rate lock, you don’t have to stress about finding a home immediately, because you know that your interest rate won’t increase.

 Ask your lender about rate locks and how long they’re valid.
 Find out about current market rates (are they high or low?) and whether you should lock your rate.
 Some lenders will drop your interest rate if market rates decrease after you lock your rate, so be sure to check with your mortgage lender.

 Ask your lender if it’s possible to buy a home without your spouse.
 Your lender should know whether you live in a community property state or a common-law state.
 Also, ask about quitclaim deeds, which allow you to add your spouse’s name to the title later on if you choose.

 There are two major categories of mortgage loans: conventional and government-backed.
 Conventional loans are open to anyone, and lenders can set their own standards when it comes to down payment and credit score requirements.
 Government-backed loans are insured by the federal government.
-This means that if you stop paying your bills, the government will pay the lender when you default on your loan.
+This means that if you have trouble keeping up with your monthly payments, the government will help you to try to prevent foreclosure.

 Not every lender is legally qualified to offer both conventional and government-backed loans.
-Ask your lender which types of loans they offer.
-Your lender should be able to explain the different requirements for each government-backed loan.
+So, ask your lender which types of loans they offer.
+They should be able to explain the different requirements for each government-backed loan.